Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Did a couple word search stuff as well and two mediums for sub-arrays

 ## Day 55: 11/19/25: Knocking Out Monotomic Stacks
 Started heading straight into Monotomic Stack problems.
 Got the first one 'daily temps' pretty easy.
 It was a introdutory one.
-Going to do more monotomic stacks
+Going to do more monotomic stacks.

+Just did building problem and got it first try using a monotomic stack.
+Need to do more to solidify since I am going on vacation for a whole week.